300,000 people are directly creating training data for AI

 As of April 2025, at least 300,000 people work directly on creating training data for AI systems.
 This is roughly comparable to a small island nation - between Barbados and Vanuatu.

-The true number is likely higher, as it seems like many of these statistics might be a year out of date.
-My guess would be the true number is something like 400,000 to 500,000: between Iceland and Malta.
+The true number is likely higher, as many of these statistics seem a year out of date.
+My guess is something like 400,000 to 500,000: between Iceland and Malta.

 Beach bar in Barbados